How much exercise does a German Shepherd need

 Skin Problems – many Shepherds are prone to react to allergens and this causes many to have sensitive skin issues.
 This can range from poor coat texture, itching and chewing, hot spots and even self-mutilation.
 They can often also lead to ear infections as the inside of the ear is obviously skin.

-Epilepsy – this is a hereditary seizure disorder which can not be cured, only managed.
+Epilepsy – this is a hereditary seizure disorder that can not be cured, only managed.
 It can often show itself later in life.
 I had a German Shepherd who was eight years old before he developed epilepsy.

-Bloat – this is actually quite common in many deep chested breeds.
+Bloat – this is actually quite common in many deep-chested breeds.
 There are two types of bloat.
 Firstly, gastric dilation, which is when the stomach fills and distends with gas and fluid. the second is volvulus which is when the distended stomach rotates around itself.

 Symptoms of bloat are a bloated appearance and enlarged abdomen, and in addition, anxiety, pacing, profuse salivation, and unproductive attempt to vomit.
 It is also very painful and your dog.
 If for any reason you suspect bloat, see veterinary help immediately.